w4bo/AA2526-unibo-mldm/slides/05-neuralnetworks.md

 ![Chain rule](./img/neuralnetworks/3 Model74.png)

-- The introduction of backpropagation has been fundamental in order to train DNNs!
+- The introduction of backpropagation has been fundamental in training DNNs!
-- Delta rule is a special case of the more general backpropagation algorithm
+- The delta rule is a special case of the more general backpropagation algorithm

 # Backpropagation